-as in \cite{Buchweitz,Kapranov}.
-So we see that we may interpret $R^!$ as a polarization of $A$ by the invertible bimodule $A(1/2)$, but it will be more convenient to use the polarization $\O_M(1)$ which we denote by $h$.
+We also have the equality of algebras where $A$ is as in \ref{prop:Cl_0(Q)} \cite{Buchweitz} \cite{Kapranov}.
+So we may interpret $R^!$ as the polarisation of $A$ by the invertible bimodule $A(\O_M(1)/2)$, but it will be more convenient to use the polarisation $O_M(1)$ itself.

 The Hilbert Series of $v_2(R^!)$ consists of the even terms of $H_{R^!}(t)$, so